 When you launch a new product or company, it’s rather hard to convince people to buy anything without the exact evidence that these products helped someone.
 Reviews, testimonials and sales volume work just fine in this regard.

 Remember when we talked about adopting?
 Normative conformity is typical for some people; society inculcates into people’s mind that a certain product will allow them to be accepted.

 - It simplifies the process of decision making

 Very often we just don’t want to make decisions, and this is used by social proof.
 We save a lot of trouble, pretending that we make this decision by ourselves.

 The examples of social proof efficiency

 The level of towel reusing in one of the hotels increased by 33% right after the hotel management decided to prepare info cards with “75% visitors of this room reused a towel” sign on them and left these cards in every room.

 According to a restaurant study conducted in Beijing in 2006, a dish will be ordered 13% more often if it is marked as the most popular one.

-BazzarVoice conducted its own investigation of one of the companies, namely influence of change in its rating (from 3.5 to 4.5) and number of reviews (from 1 to 15) on sales.
+BazzarVoice conducted its own investigation of one of the companies, namely influence of a change in its rating (from 3.5 to 4.5) and a number of reviews (from 1 to 15) on sales.
 The results were fascinating.
-There was a certain increase of demand for products – up to 56%.
+There was a certain increase in demand for products – up to 56%.